Tsukasane/active-adaptation/README.md

 For processing AMASS data or retargeting fit keypoints, please refer to [`phc/README.md`](phc/README.md).

+For video estimation and teleoperation in simulation, please refer to [`metrabs/README.md`](metrabs/README.md).

 Each task is specified by a yaml file under `cfg/task`, for example:

 ```yaml